-In 2019 The Bank for International Settlements Innovation was established to cultivate international partnership on innovative technology within the central banking community's established structure.
+In 2019 The Bank for International Settlements Innovation was established to cultivate international collaboration on innovative financial technology within the central banking community's established structure.
 Hence, the debate moves toward unearthing insights into critical trends that are of relevance to central banks.
-The public sector is explored as it enhances the global financial system's functionality.
+The public sector is explored as it enhances the function of the global financial system.
 There are currently eight public sector banks involved whose involvement leads to a more stable international system.
-Hence, Bank of England, Bank of Canada, U.S. Federal Reserve System, Swiss National Bank, Nordic Central Banks, Euro-System- Frankfurt and Paris, Monetary Authority, Singapore, Hong Kong Monetary Authority Asia and Pacific (Fisher, 2020).
-Furthermore, it is not only the eight banks mentioned above that are interested in digital currencies and, more specifically, Central Banking Digital Currency (CBDC).
+Hence, Bank of England, Bank of Canada, U.S. Federal Reserve System, Swiss National Bank, Nordic Central Banks, Euro-System- Frankfurt and Paris, Monetary Authority, Singapore, Hong Kong Monetary Authority Asia and Pacific.
+(Fisher, 2020).
+Furthermore, it is not only the eight banks mentioned above that are interested in digital currencies.
+It is safe to say that all central banks are evaluating the long-term impact of digital currencies and, more specifically, Central Banking Digital Currency (CBDC).

 The system does face many challenges to digital transformation.
 Therefore, creating a new market represents opportunities for new players to enter and create regulatory silos.
 Competition arises, and so does experimentation, failing, and disruption.
 The system becomes prone to risk and uncertainty and leads to the market of trusted partnerships and legal arbitrage opportunities.
 The addition of platforms provides value-added by removing friction in collaboration and facilitating business and economies of scale.
 Virtual hackathons on the global scale further enhance this infrastructure when conducted.
-Activities and engagements are conducted electronically on the cloud using a cloud-based real-time market monitoring platform.
+Activities and engagements are conducted digitally on the cloud using a cloud-based real-time market monitoring platform.
 The regulatory mission focuses on stability over market volatility, globalization, crypto assets, national currencies, automation, and cross-market influences.
 It seeks to promote consumer protection, reduce fraud, discrimination, access to services, finance, harm privacy, and data ownership.
 Furthermore, it leads to the free flow of competition.
 It levels the playing field, leading to innovation by reducing entry barriers, creating strategic alliances, and conglomerate effects.
-The regulatory challenge relies on speed and agility, specialized technological knowledge, algorithmic black-boxes, regulatory and jurisdictional arbitrage, and adjusting the regulatory parameters (Fischer, 2020).
+The regulatory challenge relies on speed and agility, specialized technological knowledge, algorithmic black-boxes, regulatory and jurisdictional arbitrage, and adjusting the regulatory parameters.
+(Fischer, 2020).

 The scholars studying the subject matter have argued that the very historical development of payment systems is the central issue and cite the example of the bill of exchange developed in the 13th century as the first payment systems methods.
-A further question is how the major crises and, in the past, have led to structural changes in the payment systems and how state intervention is a key factor (Quinn & Roberds 2020).
+A further question is how the major crises and, in the past, have led to structural changes in the payment systems and how state intervention is a key factor.
+(Quinn & Roberds 2020).
 It is the general economic policy of the state that guides the matter and provides an anchor.
 Furthermore, we arrive at many other complications such as; long-term political risk of credibility and legitimacy, the implications for banks and the financial system, financial inclusion, implications for regulation, implications for the international monetary system, and implications for international relations.
-The cycle of regulation continues and exists to solve problems until a new equilibrium is found and disturbed, the cycle resumes.
+The cycle of regulation continues and exists to solve problems until a new equilibrium is found and disturbed; the cycle resumes.